vespakoen/docs/bundles.md

 > **Note:** The bundle will only be started once.
 Subsequent calls to the start method will be ignored.

+If you use a bundle throughout your application, you may want it to start on every request.
+If this is the case, you can configure the bundle to auto-start in your **application/bundles.php** file:

+**Configuration a bundle to auto-start:**

+	return array(

+		'admin' => array('auto' => true),

+	);

 Each time a bundle is started, it fires an event.
 You can easily listen for the starting of bundles like so:

 **Listen for a bundle's start event:**